nsaghatelyan/slider-image/readme.txt

 * Passive Thumbnail Overlay Transparency.
 The transparency of the non selected thumbnail

 **4.5 Navigation Dots Styles.**

+**Slider offers several navigation types, such as dots and arrows, which styles can be picked up here:**

 * Navigation Dots Position.
 Set the position for the navigation dots within the slider, it has two positions .
 * Navigation Dots Color.
 Select the dot color for the navigation.